7 Ways to Keep Christ in Christmas

 I'd love to know how YOU keep the focus on Christ during Christmas?

-Aurie Good is a pastor's wife, a homeschool mom to their 2 beautiful miracle babies, and a foster momma to the precious children placed in their home.
-Currently they are loving on a 16 month old baby boy who they are hoping to adopt from the foster care system.
-She is an advocate for foster care and enjoys sharing the miraculous journey that led them to become foster parents.
+Aurie Good is a pastor's wife, a homeschool mom to 5 children and an advocate for foster care.
 When she isn't knee deep in laundry and diapers she enjoys crafting, knitting and making a huge mess with glitter.
 You can connect with her on twitter and follow along with their crazy adventures on Instagram.
 She blogs at Our Good Life about foster care, adoption, DIY crafts and enjoying the messy of motherhood.

 For more ways to celebrate and learn about Christmas, visit one of the pages below!